 The capital account is used to account for and measure any financial transaction within a country that isn’t exerting an active effect on that country’s savings, production, or income.
-The capital account – along with the current and financial accounts – make up the country’s balance of payments, which, together, comprehensively record and account for every financial transaction that affects a country.
+The capital account – along with the current and financial accounts – make up the country’s balance of payments, which comprehensively records and accounts for every financial transaction that affects a country.

 Further Analysis of the Capital Account

 The Bureau of Economic Analysis (BEA) is tasked with measuring capital account transactions within the United States.
 The transactions are not easy to measure, as there is no consistent proof of their existence in the regular accounting reports received by the BEA.
 This is because capital account transactions occur without any regularity and are generally large in size.

 At times, they are included in the BEA’s regular reports.
 When they are, the BEA must then accurately account for the transactions within the capital account ledger.
 This is done so that the gross national product (GNP) and gross domestic product (GDP) reports are not affected by them.